oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-private-db-actions/load-private-db-actions.md

     ![Navigate to the SQL worksheet.](./images/navigate-sql-worksheet.png =75%x*)

-3. Unlike the earlier tasks where the Database Actions DATA LOAD tool gave you the option to automatically create the target Oracle Autonomous Database tables during the data load process, the following steps for loading with the `DBMS_CLOUD` package require you to first create the target tables.
+3. Unlike the earlier tasks where the Database Actions Data Load tool gave you the option to automatically create the target Oracle Autonomous Database tables during the data load process, the following steps for loading with the `DBMS_CLOUD` package require you to first create the target tables.

-    Connected as your `ADMIN` user in SQL Worksheet, copy and paste this code snippet to the worksheet, to create the required `potential_churners` table.
+    Connected as your `ADMIN` user in SQL Worksheet, copy and paste the following script to the worksheet.
+This creates the required `potential_churners` table.
 Take a moment to examine the script.
 You will first drop any table with the same name before creating the table.
 Click the **Run Script** icon in the toolbar to run it.

     ```
     <copy>